DATICANcompetitionUI/NataBridge/README.md

 ## Our Solution - NataBridge
 NataBridge is an AI-powered Clinical Decision Support System (CDSS) developed to assist healthcare workers in identifying pregnant women at risk of developing hypertensive disorders of pregnancy and other maternal complications.

-Using maternal clinical information—including blood pressure and other risk factors-the system predicts maternal risk levels using machine learning models and explains each prediction using SHAP (SHapley Additive Explanations).
+Using maternal clinical information - including blood pressure and other risk factors-the system predicts maternal risk levels using machine learning models and explains each prediction using SHAP (SHapley Additive Explanations).

 Rather than replacing healthcare professionals, NataBridge augments clinical decision-making by providing: